Happily Ever After: Fairy Tales for Every Child: Home media

 Most episodes of Happily Ever After: Fairy Tales for Every Child were released on VHS by Random House Home Video, and, later HBO Home Video, but only a few episodes were released on DVD.
 There was one DVD with four episodes ("Pinocchio", "The Pied Piper", "The Golden Goose", and "Mother Goose: A Rapping and Rhyming Special") and one DVD with only one episode ("Robinita Hood").
-In the United Kingdom, there are four DVDs with three episodes on each.
+In the United Kingdom, the series was released on DVD by Prism Leisure, there are four DVDs with three episodes on each.

-All 39 episodes are streaming on HBO Max.
+All episodes except The Emperor's New Clothes are streaming on Max in the United States.